 The most common products in online thrift stores are clothes, books, souvenirs, and furniture.
 Thrift stores are not selective while choosing products, but it’s still crucial to know what products are more desirable among consumers.
 Thrift stores differ from ordinary clothes or furniture stores, as you are reselling second-hand items.
 Consumers usually choose specific products, so it’s crucial to be aware of the customers’ preferences.
 For example, avoid selling lingerie or swimming clothes, as consumers are not going to purchase such items if they are used already (some stores sell them, but it’s more an exception).
 In some countries, you can’t sell used items for children, it’s a violation of the law.

 If you visit an offline or online thrift store, you may notice that there is a significant number of accessories offered by store owners.
-Sunglasses, bags, shoes, accessories, or souvenirs are the most welcomed in the market of vintage, thrift, and consignment.
+Sunglasses, bags, shoes (find out how to sell shoes online), accessories, or souvenirs are the most welcomed in the market of vintage, thrift, and consignment.
 These items are in high demand as consumers are more likely to buy used sunglasses than jeans.

 Customization of your online thrift store